 Military Observers (UNMOs)

 UNMOs are deployed to specific area of operations to act as unarmed neutral and impartial representatives of the international community under the auspices of the UN.
 They act as the “Eyes and Ears” of the UNMIL Force and are tasked to closely monitor and identify any negative impact on security and stability.
 UNMOs conduct routine mobile patrols visiting preselected locations on a regular basis, aerial patrols to some areas not accessible by road, and special patrols to monitor special events or situations.
-The UNMOs in effect operate side by side with the formed troops.
+The UNMOs also take part in joint patrol with military and UNPOL.

 UNMIL engineers are presently engaged in rehabilitation of various roads throughout the country as well as maintenance of all main and secondary supply routes, installation and maintenance of bridges and maintenance of runways at the Roberts International Airport, Spriggs Payne Airfield and Greenville Airfield.
 UNMIL engineers also engage in the disposal of Unexploded Ordnances and various Civilian-Military Coordination (CIMIC) activities.